 The Matoran landed next to them and began speaking.
 “Hi there Knoxus!
 Welcome to Daxia!
 Did you find him alright Jerbraz?”
 The Matoran said excitedly.

-“Solunus, you weren’t supposed to use my name.
+“Solunus!
+You weren’t supposed to use my real name.
 I could have you written up for that.”